stackgl/packages/README.md

 ## Adding a package

-Simply add your repository's GitHub repository to [the list in the wiki](https://github.com/stackgl/packages/wiki/Packages).
+Simply add your package's GitHub repository to [the list in the wiki](https://github.com/stackgl/packages/wiki/Packages).

 ## Build your own list